wime12/wm-sqlite/README.md

 ### Statements

 Statements are prepared from SQL strings.
-Parameters can be bound to the prepared statements by using the parameter template system of SQLTITE3 in the SQL string and subsequently the function BIND-PARAMETER.
+Parameters can be bound to prepared statements by using the parameter template system of SQLTITE3 in the SQL string and subsequently the function BIND-PARAMETER.
 Strings, floats, integers, NIL and vectors with element type (UNSIGNED-BYTE 8) can be bound to statement parameters.